This Time I'm Free: La Cream version

 In 1999, Swedish Eurodance band La Cream released a cover on the song, as "Free".
-It was released as the fourth single from their debut album, Sound & Vision (1998).
+It was released by CNR Music and Dr. Record sas the fourth single from their debut album, Sound & Vision (1998).
 Dr. Alban produced the song with Ferari Zand, and this version peaked at number 12 in Sweden, with a total of six weeks on the chart.
-The accompanying music video sees the singer, Tess Mattisson, escaping from prison.
+The accompanying music video was filmed in Mallorca, Spain and depicts singer Tess Mattisson escaping from a prison cell.